Unable to Connect Linux FPGA Compile Worker to My Compile Server

 Issue Details

-• I have a Linux computer setup with my FPGA toolchain installed.
-The Linux machine connects to the server but my Windows 10 machine cannot connect to the network compile sever.
+• I have a Linux computer set up and installed with my FPGA toolchain.
+The Linux machine connects to the server, but my Windows 10 machine cannot connect to the network compile server.
 How do I fix this?

 Solution